 - References to EL2, EL1 and EL0 refer to Non-secure exception levels unless otherwise indicated.
-Secure EL2, Secure EL1 and Secure EL0 are also referred to as S-EL2, S-EL1 and S-EL0. - Highest privilege refers to the first implemented Exception level in the following sequence, which runs from highest to lowest: EL3, Secure EL2, Secure EL1, Non-secure EL2, Non-secure EL1.
+Secure EL2, Secure EL1 and Secure EL0 are referred to as S-EL2, S-EL1 and S-EL0.
+When Arm Realm Management Extension (RME) [12][13] is implemented, Realm EL2, Realm EL1 and Realm EL0 are referred to as R-EL2, R-EL1 and R-EL0.
+In general, the PSCI interface between R-EL1 and R-EL2 follow the same semantics as the interface between NS-EL1 and NS-EL2.
+For more details see the Realm Management Monitor Specification [14]. - Highest privilege refers to the first implemented Exception level in the following sequence, which runs from highest to lowest: EL3, Secure EL2, Secure EL1, Non-secure EL2, Non-secure EL1.